-Let's Make Full Practice Authority Become Reality!
+Let's Make Full Practice Authority Become a Reality!

 We are proud to introduce - and reintroduce! - our Full Practice Authority champions for 2017: State Senator Camera Bartolotta and State Representative Jesse Topper.
 Full Practice Authority will modernize Pennsylvania's nursing laws, and will ensure more people have access to quality care by empowering nurse practitioners to serve patients to their fullest potential.
 Sen. Bartolotta and Rep. Topper are crucial in our efforts to pass Full Practice Authority legislation and we thank them very much for their support and tireless effort.